MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-extensions-1-15.md

 } KSCAMERA_METADATA_ITEMHEADER, *PKSCAMERA_METADATA_ITEMHEADER;
 ```

-The MetadataId field is filled by an identifier from the following enum definition which contains well-defined identifiers as well as custom identifiers (identifiers &gt;= MetadataId_Custom_Start).
+The MetadataId field is filled by an identifier from the following enum definition which contains well-defined identifiers as well as custom identifiers (identifiers >= MetadataId_Custom_Start).

 ```
 typedef enum {